CuteZaiyuan2333/egui_midi_editor/README.md

 # egui MIDI Editor

-A modern, lightweight single-track MIDI editor library built with Rust and egui framework.
-Designed to be seamlessly integrated into DAW (Digital Audio Workstation) software, providing a focused and performant MIDI editing experience.
+A project centered around MIDI editor with multiple utility libraries and examples.
+Built with Rust and egui framework, providing a focused and performant MIDI editing experience along with useful tools for DAW (Digital Audio Workstation) software development.

 ## 🎯 Project Goals